Wande Olabisi

-Babawande Onaolapo Olabisi is a former professional baseball player for the San Diego Padres.
+Babawande Onaolapo Olabisi (born March 18, 1988) is a former professional baseball player.
+He played professionally in the San Diego Padres organization.
 He played college baseball at Stanford University.
 Olabisi is the first Nigerian-born player to be selected in the MLB First-Year Player Draft and the first to play affiliated baseball.

 Early life

 Olabisi was born in Lagos, Nigeria to Olagoke Olabisi and Juliet Olabisi.
-At the age of 5, the Olabisi Family moved to the ARAMCO Compound in Dhahran, Saudi Arabia. in 2000, Olabisi represented the country in the Little League World Series where he was selected for the All-Star game and Home Run Derby.
-Olabisi attended St. Stephen's Episcopal School (Austin, Texas) where he was a four-sport athlete (baseball, football, soccer, and track).
-After high school, Olabisi attended Stanford University where he was called "probably the greatest athlete I've ever had" by head coach, Mark Marquess.
+At the age of 5, the Olabisi Family moved to the ARAMCO compound in Dhahran, Saudi Arabia.
+In 2000, Olabisi represented the country in the Little League World Series where he was selected for the All-Star game and Home Run Derby.
+Olabisi attended St. Stephen's Episcopal School in Austin, Texas where he was a four-sport athlete (baseball, football, soccer, and track).
+After high school, Olabisi attended Stanford University where he was called "probably the greatest athlete I've ever had" by Stanford Cardinal baseball head coach, Mark Marquess.
+As a sophomore in 2008, Olabisi was a member of the Cardinal team that rose to No. 3 in the national rankings and competed in the 2008 College World Series.

 Olabisi graduated with an undergraduate degree in Biomechanical Engineering and a graduate degree in Management Science and Engineering.